 There could actually be a number of reasons why self-medication is so attractive to people.
 These reasons include:

-- Because it can be cost-effective; especially for those without insurance.
+• It can be cost-effective, especially for those without insurance.

-- Because they may be afraid or even ashamed about their conditions.
+• They may be afraid or even ashamed of their conditions.

 Sometimes people self-medicate because they’re just looking for a quick fix.
-Let’s use the example of a mental health condition like depression.
-It is common knowledge that antidepressants can take some time before they begin working.
+For example, antidepressants can take some time before they begin working.
 For someone who struggles with depression, using a stimulant drug might produce a quicker result.
 This is just one instance that makes self-medication so attractive to those who do it.

 The Dangers of Self-Medication

-Quite often, people will self-medicate as a way to avoid going to the hospital.
-What they don’t realize is that this puts them at a much greater risk for needing to go to the hospital.
+Quite often, people will self-medicate as a way to avoid going to the doctor or hospital.
+What they don’t realize is that this puts them at a much greater risk of needing professional help.
 There are many dangers associated with self-medication.
 These include:

-- The danger of legal problems resulting from using an illegal substance.
+• Legal problems resulting from using an illegal substance

 What Drugs are Usually Used for Self-Medication?